Home Compare IBKR vs TW

 Interactive Brokers Group vs Tradeweb Markets: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Tradeweb Markets carrying a narrow edge on profitability.
+Tradeweb Markets holds the cleaner structural position, with the lead spread across valuation and profitability.
 Interactive Brokers still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Interactive Brokers carries the stronger setup — intact trend against Tradeweb Markets's broken trend.
 That leaves a split case: the structural lead stays with Tradeweb Markets, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.